cobyism/archived-cobyism.github.io/about/index.md

 Outside of my work I enjoy [photography](https://instagram.com/cobyism), mountain biking, and generally being active.
 In various past lives I’ve been a hip-hop teacher, competitive breakdancer, gold-medal barbershop singer, and 11 time national modern jive champion.
 I have a fairly fierce competitive streak.

 I’m originally from [New Zealand](http://cl.ly/ac0r), and also lived in [Australia](http://cl.ly/abvL) for over a decade too, before moving to the UK in 2012.
-I mostly work from my home near Belfast, in [Northern Ireland](http://cl.ly/acGZ).
+I mostly work from my home Perthshire, Scotland.
+It's beautiful here.
+You should visit.

 Connect elsewhere: